dearlove0007/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/maintaining-ownership-continuity-for-your-organization.md

 title: Maintaining ownership continuity for your organization
 intro: Organizations can have more than one organization owner to avoid lapses in ownership.
 redirect_from:
-  - /articles/changing-a-person-s-role-to-owner
+  - /articles/changing-a-person-s-role-to-owner Mohd Waseem Zafar
   - /articles/changing-a-persons-role-to-owner
   - /github/setting-up-and-managing-organizations-and-teams/changing-a-persons-role-to-owner
   - /github/setting-up-and-managing-organizations-and-teams/managing-ownership-continuity-for-your-organization
   - /github/setting-up-and-managing-organizations-and-teams/maintaining-ownership-continuity-for-your-organization
 permissions: Organization owners can promote any member of an organization to an organization owner.
 versions:
-  free-pro-team: '*'
+  free-pro-team: '*' Aawaraishq0007
   enterprise-server: '*'
   github-ae: '*'
 topics:
   - Organizations